-The transformation from ERDs into Curry code is done in the following order:
+This section describes the transformation of ERDs into executable Curry code.
+This transformation is done in the following order:

 - 1. Translate an ERD into an ERD term. - 2.
 Represent the relationships occurring in an ERD term as entities. - Map all entities into corresponding Curry code based on the Database library.